Barbados economic substance | Barbados enacted the Companies (Economic Substance) Act, 2019-43 (CES Act) on November 27, 2019.

 A resident company meets the criteria to be considered as a Single Purpose Equity Holding Company when it passively receives income from that activity alone.

 If a resident company meets the criteria to be considered as a Single Purpose Equity Holding Company, the placing of dividend monies received on a deposit or using them to acquire and passively hold other securities such as government bonds, will not constitute a “relevant activity” and therefore the company will still be considered as a Single Purpose Equity Holding Company.

 Reduced economic substance test | Barbados economic substance

 A resident company that is a Single Purpose Equity Holding Company is subject to a reduced Economic Substance test if it complies with all applicable filing requirements under the Companies Act, Cap.
 308, Societies with Restricted Liabilities Act, Cap.
 318B, and the Income Tax Act, Cap.
 73.

-Also, if it has adequate human resources and adequate physical assets in Barbados for holding and managing equity participations in other entities.
+Also, it has adequate human resources and adequate physical assets in Barbados for holding and managing equity participation in other entities.

 And it is also considered if it submits confirmation of its compliance with paragraphs (a) and (b) to the Director in the prescribed manner.